wrs225/Caravel-Vector-Coprocessor-AI/README.md

 - [x] C-Library for wrapping wishbone loads/stores
 - [x] Basic Machine Learning Library

+*Our implementation has slightly different rounding logic, so your results may vary.

 # ISA and Register Mapping

 The instructions supported on the processor are included in the table below.
 We had GPT4 generate an initial draft of the instructions, then we changed them as needed for our implementaton to make sense.
 Any of these instrucitons can be run by sending the instruciton over the wishbone address 0x30000000.
 The only exception to these instructions are the load/store instrucitons.
 Where instead writing to a vector or scalar register via sending a load/store instruciton over 0x30000000, you can just write or read from memory addresses: